 Director’s Award for Excellence 2016

-Dr Ian Coates has made a profound contribution to the life of the National Museum of Australia since he joined in 1999 to work on the initial development of the Tangled Destinies gallery.
+Dr Ian Coates has made a profound contribution to the life of the Museum since he joined in 1999 to work on the initial development of the Tangled Destinies gallery.
 As a curator and researcher, Ian was responsible for helping to develop the organising principle for the gallery, as a ‘landscape of ideas’ about our relationship to the Australian continent – a theme that permeates the Museum’s work today.

 Ian’s intellectual and conceptual strength has been critical to the success of a series of major exhibition programs over many years.
 He has played a key role in some of the Museum’s most notable achievements, such as Cook’s Pacific Encounters, Papunya: Out of the Desert, and Yiwarra Kuju: The Canning Stock Route.

 As head of the Collections Development Team, he has also made a series of notable acquisitions for the Museum and has responsibility for coordinating the collections work of the Curatorial and Research section.

 From 2007, Ian has been responsible for fostering and developing the substantial relationship between the Museum and the British Museum, which culminated in the twin exhibition programs Enduring Civilisations: Indigenous Australia and Encounters: Revealing stories of Aboriginal and Torres Strait Islander objects from the British Museum.
 His initial work researching the Indigenous Australian collections at the British Museum inspired this relationship, and led to the establishment of enduring contacts between communities of origin in this country and the British Museum.
 Moreover, his research uncovered artefacts previously unknown to Australians, such as the illustrations of Torres Strait Islander life made by the artist Tom Roberts in the 19th century.